Akash-deep-sarkarr/ProTutor_AI/README.md

-# 🧠 LearnMate AI – AI Study Assistant
+# 🧠 ProTutor AI – AI Study Assistant

 An offline AI Study Assistant that helps you learn better using:
 ✅ Summarizer (brief/detailed)